How to build a Web scraper with Node.js

 Update the scraper() method inside the file scraper.ts

-Create an endpoint to retrieve data
+Create an API route to list Web scraping data

 app.get('/languages', async (req, res) => {